basiclab/Faster-GNGAN-PyTorch/Readme.md

-# Gradient Normalization for Generative Adversarial Networks
+# On the Effectiveness of Gradient Normalized Generative Adversarial Networks

-The authors' official implementation of Gradient Normalized GAN (GN-GAN).
+This is the official implementation of Faster Gradient Normalized GAN (Faster GN-GAN) by the authors.

 ## Requirements
 - CUDA 11.3